Canon 30D vs 5D Mark II

-The Canon EOS 30D and the Canon EOS 5D Mark II are two digital cameras that were officially introduced, respectively, in February 2006 and September 2008.
+The Canon EOS 30D and the Canon EOS 5D Mark II are two digital cameras that were revealed to the public, respectively, in February 2006 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (30D) and a full frame (5D Mark II) sensor.
-The 30D has a resolution of 8.2 megapixel, whereas the 5D Mark II provides 21 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 30D has a resolution of 8.2 megapixels, whereas the 5D Mark II provides 21 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 30D vs Canon 5D Mark II
+Body comparison: Canon 30D vs 5D Mark II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is notably larger (14 percent) than the Canon 30D.
 Moreover, the 5D Mark II is markedly heavier (8 percent) than the 30D.
 It is noteworthy in this context that the 5D Mark II is splash and dust-proof, while the 30D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (30D).
 You can compare the optics available in the Canon EF Lens Catalog.